duongphuhiep/OrderService/src/OrderService.API/README.md

 # This project structure is bad

-The project structure + naming are.. bad.
-Remember this is only a showcase to demonstrate various things.
-In practice you should split this `OrderService.API` into 3 different projects, the 2 others are:
+For the sake of brevity The project structure + naming are.. bad.
+In practice you should split this `OrderService.API` into at least 3 different projects, the 2 others are:

 * The Data Access Layer (`DAL` folder) should be on other project.
-* The data contract (`Models` folder) should be on other project.
+* The data contract should be on other project.
-  * The data contract should be immutable interface (interface with getter only)

 # Service contract and Service API documentation